By law, you need a HMO licence if you're the landlord of a House of Multiple Occupation (HMO).

 Renew your HMO licence online

-You'll need to include the correct HMO licensing fee and these supporting documents for your application to be valid:
+To renew your licence, you'll need to include the correct HMO licensing fee and these supporting documents for your application to be valid:

 - gas safety certificate